Dubrzr/NG-Notifier/README.md

 # NG-Notifier
-A News Reader as a webapp', bundled with celery for frequent checks of news, and a notifier system using mails &amp; pushbullet.
+A News Reader as a webapp' using apscheduler for frequent checks of news, and a notifier system using mails, pushbullet or push notifications for Android &amp; iOS mobile apps.

 The current version is running [here](https://ng-notifier.42portal.com/).

 The Android app is available [here](https://play.google.com/store/apps/details?id=com.bertet.francois.epinotifier).
+The iOS app is available [here](https://github.com/adrientoub/ToubiNews).

 ## How to?